close

 Product Manager

 Hay fever is an allergic reaction to pollen.
-When pollen is inhaled or comes into contact with the eyes or nose, it triggers an immune response that causes the tissue to swell.
+When pollen is inhaled or comes into contact with the eyes or nose, it causes an immune response that makes the affected tissue swell.
 The severity of the allergic response can vary from person to person, and some people have an allergy to a specific plant’s pollen rather than being sensitive to all plants.

 There are two main peaks to the hay fever season.
 Grass pollens are the main allergen from May through until late June, before other plants – weeds – release their pollens slightly later, usually running through into September.

-During the summer months, the Met Office release a daily pollen count report which is based on the number of pollen grains per cubic metre of air that are detected around the country.
+Throughout the summer, the Met Office release a daily pollen count report which is based on the number of pollen grains per cubic metre of air that are detected around the country.

 Pollen grains are tiny – even the largest recorded grains are less than a fifth of a millimetre in diameter.
 Their light weight means that even the lightest breeze can pick them up, and they can enter your home through almost any gap – around windows, doors, and even through your ventilation if it doesn’t have sufficiently small filters.